Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV: Helium energy spectrum

 where $\Phi_{0}$ is the flux normalization, $E_{h}$ and $E_{k}$ are the energy positions where the spectral index changes, $\gamma_{1}$, $\gamma_{2}$ and $\gamma_{3}$ are the energy spectral indices, and $w_{1}$ and $w_{2}$ are the parameters describing the smoothness of the break.

-The DBPL fit yields a chi-squared value of $\chi^{2}/ndf =$ 10.00/10, where $ndf$ denotes the number of degrees of freedom.
-The fit returns spectral indices $\gamma_1 = -2.91\pm0.01^{+0.06}_{-0.03}$, $\gamma_2 = -2.68\pm0.02^{+0.02}_{-0.06}$, and the hardening energy $E_{h} = 1.05\pm0.06^{+0.26}_{-0.13}$~PeV.
+The DBPL fit yields a chi-squared value of $\chi^{2}/ndf =$ 10.72/10, where $ndf$ denotes the number of degrees of freedom.
+The fit returns spectral indices $\gamma_1 = -2.93\pm0.01^{+0.06}_{-0.03}$, $\gamma_2 = -2.68\pm0.02^{+0.02}_{-0.06}$, and the hardening energy $E_{h} = 1.05\pm0.05^{+0.22}_{-0.13}$~PeV.
 The first smoothness parameter $w_{1}$ is fixed at 0.005 due to the apparent sharpness in the hardening structure.
-The onset of a flux softening above a few PeV is also observed, with second break energy $E_{k}=7.5\pm0.7^{+0.3}_{-0.3}$~PeV and spectral index $\gamma_{3}=-4.1\pm0.5^{+0.4}_{-0.5}$.
+The onset of a flux softening above a few PeV is also observed, with second break energy $E_{k}=7.6\pm0.7^{+0.3}_{-0.3}$~PeV and spectral index $\gamma_{3}=-4.2\pm0.5^{+0.5}_{-0.5}$.
 Given the relatively large uncertainties of the data in the highest energy bins, the second smoothness parameter $w_{2}$ cannot be effectively constrained and is kept fixed at a value of $w_{2} = 0.1$.
 The fitting parameters and their associated uncertainties derived from different hadronic interaction models are summarized in Table~\ref{tab:error}.
 The first error reflects the fitting error introduced by statistical fluctuations, while the second error indicates the maximum uncertainty arising from systematic effects.

-For the EPOS--LHC hadronic model, the change in index $\gamma_2 - \gamma_1$ is shown to be significantly different from zero, exceeding 12.8$\sigma$ when accounting for statistical errors.
-In the case of QGSJET--II--04, this value exceeds 11.2$\sigma$, while for SIBYLL 2.3d, it exceeds 13.9$\sigma$.
+For the EPOS-LHC hadronic model, the change in index $\gamma_2 - \gamma_1$ is shown to be significantly different from zero, exceeding 13.9$\sigma$ when accounting for statistical errors.
+In the case of QGSJET-II-04, this value exceeds 12.3$\sigma$, while for SIBYLL 2.3d, it exceeds 15.0$\sigma$.

-For the EPOS--LHC hadronic model, the change in index $\gamma_3 - \gamma_2$ is shown to be significantly different from zero, exceeding 6.6$\sigma$ when accounting for statistical errors.
-In the case of QGSJET--II--04, this value exceeds 7.0$\sigma$, while for SIBYLL 2.3d, it exceeds 8.7$\sigma$.
+For the EPOS-LHC hadronic model, the change in index $\gamma_3 - \gamma_2$ is shown to be different from zero, exceeding 6.8$\sigma$ when accounting for statistical errors.
+In the case of QGSJET-II-04, this value exceeds 7.2$\sigma$, while for SIBYLL 2.3d, it exceeds 8.9$\sigma$.
 The fitting results of the three hadronic interaction models are presented in Fig.~\ref{fig:He_fit}.

+The first three data points deviate from the single-index power-law, i.e. by 31.7$\sigma$, 8.7$\sigma$, and 0.7$\sigma$ in the EPOS-LHC hadronic model, respectively.
+This implies a potential structure at energies below 0.3 PeV.